stevemussmann/admixturePipeline/README.md

 # Running AdmixPipe v3

 AdmixPipe v3 is composed of five different modules.
 Follow the links below in the table of contents to find specific instructions for running each module.
+More detailed manual installation instructions are also provided if you cannot / do not want to use Docker container.

 ### Table of Contents:
 1. [admixturePipeline.py](#admixturepipeline)